GerryDazoo/Slinger/README.txt

-Version 2.0,0
+Version 2.0
-This now supports the 350/500/M1/Solo and probably the Pro and ProHD but I don't have a Pro/ProHD box to verify.
-The Solo will work.
+This now supports the 350/500/M1/Solo/Pro and ProHD.

 You can select what type of slingbox you have with the sbtype= entry in the config.ini file.